 - decide which approaches you will use to engage children and young people in the work you do,

-- monitor how things are going,
+- check how things are going,

-- review and evaluate your work, and
+- review the way you work, and

 - make decisions about what should happen next.